wtp43/obsidian-vault/Comprehensive List.md

 	- [ ] https://cp-algorithms.com/geometry/convex-hull.html
 - [ ] Knapsack problemRoadmap Resources
 	- [ ] https://docs.google.com/document/d/1-7Co93b504uyXyMjjE8bnLJP3d3QXvp_m1UjvbvdR2Y/edit

+- [ ] **System and OO design Principles (sometimes)**
+    - Some compaines ask Object Oriented questions.
+A great great resource for this is the book "Clean Architecture" by Robert C. Martin.
+I also highly recommend his book "Clean Code" but it won't help you for interviews (but will make you a better programmer)

 # Problem Solving
 ## List all Possibilities we need to account for